Hejtmus/Hejtmus/README.md

 My dialogue with my father:

 ```
-Me: ““How do you do pricing?””
+Me: “How do you do pricing?”

-My father: ““I use Excel.””
+My father: “I use Excel.”

-Me: ““How long does it take?””
+Me: “How long does it take?”

-My father: ““Several hours.””
+My father: “Several hours.”

 Me: “OMG, that that's a huge amount of time.
-Can you show me some sheets?””
+Can you show me some sheets?”

-My father: ““Of course.””
+My father: “Of course.”
 ```

 We found a typo that cost us a few bucks and made me think about replacing Excel with another tool.
 I was looking for some tools online and found some, tried them, but no tool could satisfy our needs.